-About this time I developed a capacity for observation that has lasted all my life: a capacity contracted with the natural world, but deficient in other areas, as for example in regard to people and cities or the interiors of houses.
+About this time I developed a capacity for observation that has lasted all my life: a capacity connected with the natural world, but deficient in other areas, as for example in regard to people and cities or the interiors of houses.
 Thus my wife could change the decoration in our living room and I might not notice it for weeks.
-But out=doors I saw a great deal end, without trying; became engrossed with nature.
-Very soon my attention was drawn to birds, a common enough interest, but one in my case in which the focus has abarpened through the years to become directed away from youthful collecting to learning Knowledge all about birds and later to photographing them.
-Butterflies at first were also a preoccupation, which took the form of collecting and later channeled to until it became sublimated also in photography.
-But I never considered making a career in natural history; these interests remained in the uhen interest of uhen became the Cours of pro-emptod my attention.
+But out doors I saw a great deal and without trying became engrossed with nature.
+Very soon my attention was drawn to birds, a common enoughinterest, but one in my case in which the focus has sharpened through the years to become directed away from vouthful collecting to learning all about birdsand later to photographing them.
+Butterflies were also a preoccupation which took the form of collecting until it became sublimated also in photography.
+But I never considered making a career in natural history, these interests being only a background in my life until years later they pre-empted my attention.

 Entering medical school is an exciting experience.
 Suddenly you are confronted with an entirely new point of view towards biological phenomena.
-Biology deals with life and living processes towards which the student is expected to be objective.
-Thereby he escapes personal involvement, and in proportion to ance of his avoiding identification, becomes a reliable observer of his environment.
-A plant, a protozoan, an insect, an amphibian. and even a mammal is a creature towards which there is little difficulty in assuming a completely detached attitude.
-But as soon as he begins to study the human body, whether grossly or histologically, he finds himself no longer looking through an instead, opened window onto a newly discovered world outside but into a mirror where he sees himself.
-A high a degree of objectivity towards oneself is certainly attainable, though on a much different level from that towards the world beyond ourselves.
-To arrive at The of that point whence one may claim self-objectivity requires for most of us - if it is ever possible - life-long effort.
-The traditionally hard-boiled first=year medical student is only protecting himself with a not-too-impervious shell concosted of his very confronted vulnerability.
-But not only is he thrown suddenly face to face with his physical self, he is subjected to a view of all its mal, functions and of the disease processes which may wholly corrupt it.
-This can be quite a shock, but is also high adventure, which carries him along like a creating wave over many submerged reefs of apprehension.
-A plans Zimma
+Biology deals with life and view towards biological phenomena.
+Biology deal becomes a reliable abserver of his environment.
+A plant, a protozoan, an insect, an amphibian, and even a mammal is a creature towards which there is little difficulty in assuming a completely detached attitude.
+But as soon as he begins to study the human body, whether grossly or histologically, he finds himself on longer looking through a/newly opened window onto a newly discovered world outside but into a mirror where he sees only himself.
+A high a degree of objectivity towards oneself is certainly possible attainable, though on a much different level from that towards the world beyond ourselves in which we pursue knowledge.
+To attain/tertain arrive at that point whence one may claim objective selfobjectivity Knowledge requires for most of us - if it is ever possible life-long effort.
+The traditionally hard-boiled first year medical student is only protecting himself with a shell nottoo- impervious shell concocted of his very vulnerability.
+But not only is he thrown suddenly face to face with his physical self, he is sujected to a view of all its mal-functions and of the disease processes which may wholly corrupt it.
+This can be quite a shock, but is also high adventure which carries him along like a cresting wave over many submerged reefs of apprehension.